Beginner’s Guide To Different Types Of Kitchen Knives

 A cleaver is primarily used for chopping through bones, large pieces of meat, and tough vegetables.
 Its weight and shape make it an excellent tool for breaking down whole poultry or preparing ingredients for stir-fries.
 It can also be used for smashing garlic cloves or crushing spices.

-See also How To Choose The Best Kitchen Knife For Your Needs
+See also A Guide To Choosing The Best Kitchen Knife Material For Your Needs

 7.4 Maintenance Tips